OBJECT OF DISCOURSE

 Immigrants by “practicality” (i.e., economic migrants)

-In reality, one can certainly observe that among the people who apply for French citizenship there are certainly both undocumented people and people who came to France many years ago to work.
+In reality, among those who apply for French citizenship, there are certainly both undocumented immigrants and people who came to France many years ago to work.
 Nevertheless, each group of students schematizes immigrants (as a group) as either one (undocumented) or the other (workers).

 For another example of divergent constructions of causality as an object of discourse, see cause – effect.

-This method shows how a particular light is cast on an object of discourse, how it is “spotlighted” (Grize), or given a discursive “presence”, in the terminology Perelman & Olbrechts-Tyteca’s ([1958], 115-120).
+This method can be used to show how a particular « light » is cast on an object of discourse, how it is “spotlighted” (Grize), or given a discursive “presence” (Perelman & Olbrechts-Tyteca’s [1958], 115-120).